Table of Contents

 First, we will use Collectd to send CPU metrics from the Raspberry Pi to MetricFire.
 Then, we will use StatsD on the Raspberry Pi to send data about how many times a button is pushed to MetricFire.
 Once we have the information in MetricFire, we will visualize it on MetricFire’s Hosted Grafana dashboards.

-In order to follow this tutorial, we will be using Collectd installed from the Linux package manager, Python library for StatsD, and config files downloaded from the MetricFire platform.
+In order to follow this tutorial, we will be using Collectd installed from the Linux package manager, the Python library for StatsD, and config files downloaded from the MetricFire platform.
 Custom config files for Collectd need to be used so that Collectd can easily connect to the MetricFire platform.

 Boot the device with Ubuntu Server

 First, we need to flash the micro SD card to have a bootable OS.
 Today we will be going with Ubuntu Server 19.10.
 For Windows, use Rufus (recommended).
 For Linux or Mac, try Etcher.
-Once your micro usb is flashed, plug it into your Raspberry Pi 4 and plug in the power.
-It will take a while to boot into the login prompt, but when you see it type in ubuntu for both the user and the password.
+Once your micro USB is flashed, plug it into your Raspberry Pi 4 and plug in the power.
+It will take a while to boot into the login prompt, but when you see it type in Ubuntu for both the user and the password.
 If you are successful, it should prompt you again on changing the default password.